 - 19. For alternative or complementary medicine using non-orthodox therapeutic practices that do not follow conventional medicine.
 These include, but are not limited to, wilderness therapy, outdoor therapy, boot camp, equine therapy, and similar programs. - 20.
 For hearing aids other than cochlear implants, except as expressly provided in this Contract. - 21.
 For Experimental or Investigational treatment(s) services.
 The fact that an Experimental or Investigational treatment is the only available treatment for a particular condition will not result in benefits if the procedure is considered to be an Experimental or Investigational treatment of that particular condition.
 Any service excluded based on Experimental or Investigational status will be done so in writing within twenty (20) working days of receipt of a fully documented request.
 We may extend the review period beyond twenty (20) days only with the informed written consent of the Member. - 22.
-For treatment received outside the United States, except for an Emergency Medical Condition or prescription medications associated with an Emergency Medical Condition.. - 23.
+For treatment received outside the United States, except for an Emergency Medical Condition or prescription medications associated with an Emergency Medical Condition. - 23.
 As a result of an injury or illness arising out of, or in the course of, employment for wage or profit, if the Member is insured, or is required to be insured, by workers' compensation insurance pursuant to applicable state or federal law.
 If you enter into a settlement that waives a Member's right to recover future medical benefits under a workers' compensation law or insurance plan, this exclusion will still apply.
 In the event that the workers' compensation insurance carrier denies coverage for a Member's workers' compensation claim, this exclusion will still apply unless that denial is appealed to the proper governmental agency and the denial is upheld by that agency. - 24.
-For or related to Durable Medical Equipment or for its fitting, implantation, adjustment, or removal, or for complications there from, except as otherwise expressly provided for under this Contract. - 25.
-For or related to surrogate parenting. - 26.
-For or related to treatment of hyperhidrosis (excessive sweating). - 27.
-For fetal reduction Surgery, unless Medically Necessary. - 28.
-For the following miscellaneous items: artificial insemination (except where required by federal or state law); biofeedback; care or complications resulting from non-covered services; domiciliary care; home test kits; care or services provided to a non-member biological parent; nutrition or dietary supplements, when not Medically Necessary; pre-marital lab work; processing fees, Rehabilitation services for the enhancement of job, athletic or recreational performance; routine or elective care outside the Service Area; sclerotherapy for varicose veins; treatment of spider veins; non-emergency transportation expenses, unless specifically described in this Contract. - 29.
-Private duty nursing. - 30.
-Custodial Care. - 31.
+For or related to surrogate parenting. - 25.
+For or related to treatment of hyperhidrosis (excessive sweating). - 26.
+For fetal reduction Surgery, unless Medically Necessary. - 27.
+For the following miscellaneous items: artificial insemination (except where required by federal or state law); care or complications resulting from non-covered services; domiciliary care; home test kits; care or services provided to a non-member biological parent; nutrition or dietary supplements, when not Medically Necessary; pre-marital lab work; processing fees, Rehabilitation services for the enhancement of job, athletic or recreational performance; routine or elective care outside the Service Area; sclerotherapy for varicose veins; treatment of spider veins; non-emergency transportation expenses, unless specifically described in this Contract. - 28.
+Private duty nursing. - 29.
+Custodial Care. - 30.
 Orthognathic Surgery and supplies unless due to Temporomandibular Joint (TMJ) disorder or injury, sleep apnea or congenital anomaly.